Evonne Goolagong Cawley: Personal life

 Goolagong's father Ken was killed in a car crash in 1974, shortly after Edwards had refused to release any of her money to purchase a new family vehicle when requested.
 Her mother Melinda died in 1991.
 Intrigued by meeting so many Indigenous Australian relatives for the first time at the funeral, the Cawleys bought a home in Noosa Heads, Queensland and settled there with their two United States-born children.
 Her daughter Kelly (born 1977) helps run her tennis camps, and her son Morgan Kiema Cawley (born 1981) was a National Soccer League player.
 Goolagong is also the maternal great aunt of National Rugby League player Latrell Mitchell, born Latrell Goolagong.

-Goolagong's brother, Ian, was a gifted amateur tennis player who never pursued the sport professionally, but he partnered with Evonne in the mixed doubles tournament at Wimbledon in 1982 (the pair lost their only match).
+Goolagong's brother, Ian, was an amateur tennis player who never pursued the sport professionally, but he partnered with Evonne in the mixed doubles tournament at Wimbledon in 1982 (the pair lost their only match).
 As of 2015, Ian Goolagong was the president and coach at the Lalor Tennis Club in Victoria.

 Autobiography

 Goolagong Cawley, Evonne; Jarrett, Phil (1993).
-Home! the Evonne Goolagong story.
+Home!
+The Evonne Goolagong Story.
 Simon & Schuster.
 ISBN 0731803817.

 In the arts and popular culture

 A play based on the life of Goolagong Cawley called Sunshine Super Girl, written and directed by Andrea James, was to have premièred with the Melbourne Theatre Company in 2020, but the event was cancelled owing to the COVID-19 pandemic in Australia.
 Instead, it premiered in Griffith, New South Wales, in October 2020 before a run at the Sydney Festival in January 2021, produced by Performing Lines.

+On 27 June, VicScreen and ABC announced the three part drama Goolagong with Lila McGuire taking on the role of Goolagong Cawley set for release in 2026.